wolfie82/fl_nodes/README.md

 - **📦 Node Grouping** – Organize nodes into groups that can be moved and managed together.
 - **♻️ Macros/Functions** – Define reusable node collections that expand at graph build time.

+Click [here](https://hackmd.io/@l7G0TmToRX-GFgwRUOHloA/Byi53IwFyx) for a quick detailed and updated TODO list for the project.

 ---

 ## 📸 **Screenshots**